Skip to content

 fit

-fit(n: int, m: int, data: array, bezierv: Bezierv, init_x: array, init_z: array, init_t: array, emp_cdf_data: array, solver: str) -> Bezierv
+fit(n: int, m: int, data: ndarray, bezierv: Bezierv, init_x: ndarray, init_z: ndarray, init_t: ndarray, emp_cdf_data: ndarray, solver: str) -> tuple[Bezierv, float]

 Parameters: